-Onwards and upwards as we continue to grow from strength to strength
+Onwards and upwards as we continue to grow from strength to strength.

-Warning about bogus and cowboy loft boarding companies in your area
+Warning about bogus and cowboy loft boarding companies in your area!

-Quite recently I have been receiving a lot of emails from people who have problems or complaints about other companies who have been boarding lofts.
-Their main concern is that they feel they have not had their lofts boarded correctly or safely because they have seen the information and examples on our website.
-From investigating this information I have found that there are a small group of people passing themselves off as a loft boarding company who are using cheap materials and cutting corners to give competitive quotes.
+Quite recently, I have been receiving a lot of emails from people who have problems or complaints about other companies who have been boarding lofts.
+Their main concern is that they feel they have not had their lofts boarded correctly or safely, because they have seen the information and examples on our website.
+From investigating this information, I have found that there are a small group of people passing themselves off as a loft boarding company, who are using cheap materials and cutting corners to give competitive quotes.

-This is how you can recognised them:-
+This is how you can recognise them:-

-The quality of workmanship is not even equal to poor DIY standard, cheap materials and insufficient support will lead to an unsafe loft, they will probably be uninsured and have no aftersales service or guarantee, they will probably only advertise or give you a mobile number and not issue a genuine printed receipt with the company details on.
+The quality of workmanship is not even equal to poor DIY standard.
+Cheap materials and insufficient support will lead to an unsafe loft.
+They will probably be uninsured and have no after sales service or guarantee, they will probably only advertise or give you a mobile number and not issue a genuine printed receipt with the company details on.

 "Don’t be caught out simply to save a few quid, its really not worth it!"
 Andy Greenhalgh MD

-What not to do if you plan on boarding your loft for storage
+What not to do if you plan on boarding your loft for storage!

-To do it right you must use a raised sub-frame to create an air space under the loft boarding and above the insulation to allow air to circulate underneath.
+To do it right, you must use a raised sub-frame to create an air space under the loft boarding and above the insulation to allow air to circulate underneath.